domknez/novabook-tax-service/README.md

 ## Running Tests

+### Running Tests Outside the Docker Container

+**Prerequisite**: `npm install` command is executed.

 To run the test suite, execute the following command: `npm run test`.
 This will run all the unit tests, including the edge cases, to ensure the application is functioning correctly.

+### Running Tests Inside the Docker Container

+When the Docker container is up and running, execute this command to enter the console in the running container: `docker compose exec app bash`.
+When inside the container, enter `npm run test` command.

 ## API Endpoints